blogliam/gardna.blogliam.com/_posts/2021-04-30-cloudflare.md

 ![denied](/assets/img/2021-04-30-cloudflare/denied.png)

 Overall, I was really impressed with the free services Cloudflare provides.
-It makes me feel a little more confident in the overall security of my home server.
+It makes me feel a little more confident in the security of my home server.